fransenglich/swiftmusicmashup/README.md

 * Accessibility
 * Better search interface: Update as you type, and a drop-down that lists all matching artists for the typed query
 * I perceive Cover Art Archive as slow, so optimizing that (caching either locally or on server), could be a larger project to do.
 One could mmap() a concatenated file
+* The app uses MusicBrainz' "releases" while it's from one perspective more useful to use "release-groups"
+* The app loads large front covers.
+One can experiment with fetching Cover Art Archive's overview, and then fetch the thumbnails.
+That's trading one large image for two HTTP fetches and a smaller image
 * Tweaks: SwiftUI's CachedImage seems to unload when out of view

 ## Security

-A general security mindset, and this paragraph should be considered a bit cringe.
+A general security mindset should be applied, and this paragraph should be considered a bit cringe.
 Code-wise, it could be considered that a query injection is possible through the search interface, and perhaps possible DOS attacks.
 In short, a security review needs to be done.

 ## Legal/Business